EnglishanEnglishan

 Advancements include safety syringes that retract the needle after use, pre-filled syringes for convenience, and electronic or auto-injectors for precise drug delivery.

-Parts of Syringe
+Main Parts of a Syringe You Should Know

 Here’s a breakdown of the parts of a Syringe: